zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 of a high rate of requests.

 ## Finding announce nodes
-TODO: redo this
-We term as **announce nodes** those DHT nodes who implement the DHT Announcements protocol and who moreover are not behind a restrictive NAT, such that they receive requests sent from arbitrary peers.
+We term as **announce nodes** those DHT nodes who implement the DHT Announcements protocol.
 We maintain an `announce_node` boolean flag on each node in the DHT node lists, indicating whether we consider the node to be an announce node.
 Whenever we add a node to a DHT node list, we set the flag to false and send the node a Data Search request forwarded as above, with the data key set to a random key amongst those we are currently searching for or announcing at (or if there are no such, to a random key from the whole space of possible keys).
 Whenever we receive a Data Search response, we check if the responding host is in a DHT node list, and if so we set its `announce_node` flag.
 All nodes in lists for announcing and searching described above are considered to be announce nodes.

 When responding to Data Search requests, we give the announce nodes we know closest to the target key (not including ourself).